-- A. WRA protection/minimizing impacts. - 1.
-Development shall be conducted in a manner that will avoid or, if avoidance is not possible, minimize adverse impact on WRAs. - a.
-RESPONSE: The existing building area resides primarily in the WRA.
-Design has worked on having the most impacting functions (parking and driveways) located outside and in the peripheral areas of the WRA.
+A. WRA protection/minimizing impacts.

+- 1. Development shall be conducted in a manner that will avoid or, if avoidance is not possible, minimize adverse impact on WRAs. - a.
+RESPONSE: The existing home and building area resides primarily in the WRA.
+This project is a complete rework of the existing residence and an addition.
+Design is limited to the existing house and the surrounding area.
 The house primarily sits within the WRA.
-The house design has been shifted and shortened to be as far back from the creek as possible.
-This project is utilizing the ability to reduce yard widths by up to 50% to allow the structure to shift as much out of the WRA as possible. - 2.
+The existing house encroaches on the front yard setback.
+This project is utilizing the ability to reduce the front yard width by up to 50% to accommodate the existing structure as being compliant with the setback requirements. - 2.
 Mitigation and re-vegetation of disturbed WRAs shall be completed per CDC 32.090 and 32.100 respectively. - a.
 RESPONSE: The proposed design calls for all native vegetation to be replanted in the affected areas. - B. Storm water and storm water facilities. - 1.
 Proposed developments shall be designed to maintain the existing WRAs and utilize them as the primary method of storm water conveyance through the project site unless: - a.
 The surface water management plan calls for alternate configurations (culverts, piping, etc.); or - 1) RESPONSE: No culverts are proposed.
 Piping of storm water from gutters is being used to manage the water to a storm water swale allowing the water to percolate down the hillside. - b.
-Under CDC 32.070, the applicant demonstrates that the relocation of the water resource will not adversely impact the function of the WRA including, but not limited to, circumstances where the WRA is poorly defined or not clearly channelized. - 1) RESPONSE: The WRA is being impacted by the new structure as the building lot resides mostly in the WRA.
-The design has worked at minimizing the impact. - c.
-Re-vegetation, enhancement and/or mitigation of the re-aligned water resource shall be required as applicable. - 1) RESPONSE: The proposed design calls for all native vegetation to be replanted in the affected areas.
+Under CDC 32.070, the applicant demonstrates that the relocation of the water resource will not adversely impact the function of the WRA including, but not limited to, circumstances where the WRA is poorly defined or not clearly channelized. - 1) RESPONSE: The WRA is being impacted by the existing home and the proposed new addition, as the building lot resides mostly in the WRA. - c.
+Re-vegetation, enhancement and/or mitigation of the re-aligned water resource shall be required as applicable.